 Markdown has become the favored markup language to structure text files.
-With good cause: Markdown syntax is relatively intuitive and can be rendered into several layout formats.
+With good cause: The Markdown syntax is very intuitive.

-Markdown files consist of plain text marked up with a small set of ASCII signs.
-We can read and change them with any text editor.
-They usually end with the suffix ›md‹.
+Markdown files contain plain text marked up with a small set of ASCII signs.
+We can read and change these files with the suffix ›md‹ with any text editor.

 After the original specification had been released by John Gruber in 2004, many slightly different flavors of Markdown emerged.

 To resolve their incompatibilities and to create a dependable basic syntax, John Mc Farlane et al. proposed a strict specification in 2011: CommonMark.
-This specification has been implemented by many Markdown render engines since and important web-software providers thereby adhere to CommonMark as a kind of standard.
-For a quick look at the syntax, you can visit their crisp one page overview.
+This specification has been implemented by many Markdown render engines since and important web-software providers thereby adhere to CommonMark as a minimal standard.
+For a quick introduction, you can visit their crisp one page overview.

 Perplex styles HTML, which is generated from extended CommonMark by Hugo’s default renderer Goldmark.
-Three extensions — the definition list, the footnote and the typographer — have been adopted from PHP Markdown Extra.
-Based on CommonMark, GitHub introduced GitHub Flavored Markdown (GFM) with the four extensions table, the task-list, strikethrough and linkify.
-They are defined in a new specification.
+Three extensions — the definition list, the footnote, and the typographer — have been adopted from PHP Markdown Extra.
+Based on CommonMark, GitHub introduced GitHub Flavored Markdown (GFM) with the four extensions table, the task-list, strikethrough, and linkify.
+They are defined in their new specification (based on CommonMark).

 Further extensions may join in the future, but probably only a few if any, because simplicity is Markdown’s essential characteristic.

-This documentation includes a short review of every syntax element of Goldmark and shows their standard layout and alternative styling options:
+This documentation includes a short review of every syntax element for Goldmark and shows their standard layout and many enhanced styling options:

 Caveats and Opportunities

-Two CommonMark elements are continuously creating confusion because they are treated in somewhat ambiguous ways:
+Two CommonMark elements are sometimes confusing because they are treated in ambiguous ways:

-The CommonMark image element is syntactically meant to be placed inside a block element.
-But it’s also allowed to be used stand-alone and gets automatically enclosed by a paragraph then.1
+- The CommonMark image element is syntactically meant to be placed inside a block element.
+But it’s also allowed to be used stand-alone and gets automatically enclosed by a paragraph by pure CommonMark renderers.1

 The following suggestions for these elements are short.
 Their issues are discussed in more detail on their pages.